New England Wild Flower Society

 Only 21 miles from Boston, Garden in the Woods is a magical spot unlike any other botanic garden.
 Its sharp, glacier-made ridges spill into narrow valleys.
 Two miles of meandering paths lead through a towering canopy of trees to a pond, a wooded bog, numerous springs, and an ever-flowing brook.

-Set among 45 acres, this living museum contains 1,500 kinds of native New England plants, including more than 113 rare and endangered species, displayed in naturalistic settings.
-For families looking to teach their children about the natural world, for adults who can’t decide between a stroll in the garden and a walk in the woods, and for anyone curious about the diversity of New England's wild flowers and woody plants, Garden in the Woods offers a unique experience in a tranquil and beautiful setting.
+Set among 45 acres, this living museum showcases a wide variety of rare and common native plants in naturalistic settings.
+For families looking to teach their children about the natural world, for adults who can’t decide between a stroll in the garden and a walk in the woods, and for anyone curious about the diversity of New England's wildflowers and woody plants, Garden in the Woods offers a unique experience in a tranquil and beautiful place.

 Many native plants are available for purchase at the Garden Shop, which also offers snacks and a selection of gifts for gardeners.